Bridge to Belong Consultants

-For forty years, as a child psychologist, Bruce is a specialist in complex loss and collective trauma frameworks.
-He has published articles and books including Empowering Children Through Art and Expression: Culturally Sensitive Ways of Healing Trauma and Grief (2007) and shortly, Collective Trauma and Human Suffering: Energizing systemic change through collective healing action (2022).
+For forty years, as a child and family psychotherapist, Bruce is a specialist in complex loss and collective trauma frameworks.
+He has published articles and books including Empowering Children Through Art and Expression: Culturally Sensitive Ways of Healing Trauma and Grief (2007) and shortly, Collective Trauma and Human Suffering: Energizing systemic change through collective healing action (2023).
 A Co-founder of Bridge to Belong consulting, Bruce believes that together we can make a difference.

 Marie Sheffield, L.C.P.C.

 Marie is a clinical counselor, art therapist, co-author and interculturalist, working in the field of mass trauma and collective healing.
 In addition to being an adjunct professor at University of Southern Maine, she has spent two decades implementing a collective healing model with those experiencing war, persecution and terrorism.
 She established an Intercultural Advisory Council producing documentary films and community conversations across differences.
 As co-founder of Bridge to Belong Consulting, her training and consultations are focused on bringing skills of collective healing into the healthcare, education and community systems.

 Maurice is a pastor, human rights advocate, and project manager originally from the Democratic Republic of Congo.
 Prior to resettlement in the U.S., he was the Executive Director of a non-profit for Human Rights and Peace Building.
 Maurice holds a BA in Systematic Theology and a MA in Human Rights.
 He has training in stress management, collective healing, resilience, and reconciliation.

 Tatyana Fertelmeyster, MA, LCPC